Smith Engineering: Engineering Society

 Formed in 1896, the Engineering Society of Queen's University, often known as EngSoc, is one of the oldest representative bodies for engineering students in Canada.
 The society includes all active engineering students on campus as well as alumni.
-Annually, the society as a budget of $1.2 million, which is used in day-to-day services as well as design projects and social events.
+Annually, the society has a budget of $1.2 million, which is used in day-to-day services as well as design projects and social events.
 The Engineering Society also publishes the weekly humour newspaper, Golden Words.

 Engineering traditions

 "Purpling" and jackets

 A known tradition within the faculty of undergraduate students is the dyeing of themselves as well as their gold-coloured leather jackets purple with gentian violet.
 The process is colloquially known as "purpling".
 Full-body purpling is done by second-year students who are involved in frosh week facilitation, called "FRECs", an acronym derived from "Frosh Regulation Enforcement Committee", although the original term remains only as a historical note.

 A side effect of full-body dyeing resulted in colour rubbing off and bleeding on furniture and surfaces within university residences and cafeterias, so as a result, first-year students were banned from partaking in 1990.
 However, frosh are known to purple themselves during homecoming weekend on the Saturday morning preceding the football game.

 The purpling of jackets by frosh is considered a rite of passage, performed two nights before their final exam of the fall term, immediately after getting their jackets and kicking them home.
-The jackets are literally kicked back to their residences or homes, as frosh cannot touch the jackets with their hands until they have been brought home.
+The jackets are literally kicked back to their residences or homes, as frosh cannot touch the jackets with their hands until they have finished their final semester 1 exam.
 This has stemmed the tradition of upper years playing pranks on frosh, (e.g. throwing the jackets on roofs, tying them to a pole, etc., and having the frosh find ways to get back their jackets without using their hands).
-The right to wear the jacket is not permitted until the final fall term exam has been completed.
+Frosh will put on their jackets upon completing their final exam in the fall semester.
+Later that same day they make their way to Clark Hall to slam their jackets against the ground for the time it took to get the tam (a piece of headwear given to all first years) from the top of the grease pole.

 In addition, badges and crests, in particular the "Pass Crest" that goes on the sleeve, may not be added to the jacket until the completion of First Year exams.
 After the completion of First Year, in April, students may also sew on various "bars" to their jackets.
 Bars are earned and ordered for a variety of events and feats.
 There are many bars for accomplishments, for participating in activities, such as Thundersledz (a winter frosh group event), for signifying the countries they have the most affinity with, signifying the discipline they are in, etc.